Two direct solvers for a system of linear equations: APPENDIX: Penrose conditions

 If $A$ is of full row rank, then ${\cal I}_m^S$ equals $1_m$, $AG$ becomes the identity matrix $1_m$, and the condition is manifestly satisfied.
 However, if $A$ is \emph{not} of full row rank, then this condition is not in general satisfied.
 Finally, the fourth Penrose condition is seen to be true:

 In summary, the generalized inverse obtained by this algorithm is at least a $\{124\}$-inverse.
 If it's additionally true that $A$ is of full row rank, then it becomes a unique $\{1234\}$-inverse.
+Recall that generalized inverses which are at least of type $\{14\}$ (which is the case here) provide solutions $Gb$ with a minimum-norm property.